Connect With Us

 With a history dating back to 1842, Langmeil Winery is one of a few places where the blend of Barossa’s cultural beginnings with world-class winemaking can truly be experienced.
 Pioneer Christian Auricht first settled the trading site of Langmeil where he established what is understood to be the world’s oldest surviving shiraz vineyard, believed to be planted in 1843.
 Today, the winery grounds form a captivating pocket of Australian history, now owned by the Lindner family, whose own mark on the Barossa landscape spans six-generations of regional farming, food, community, and now wine.

-The Charming Squire’s Must.
-Dine.
-Langmeil. event is fast approaching.
-What are you most looking forward to?
+The Squire’s Landing’s wine dinner with Langmeil Winery is fast approaching.
+What should we most be looking forward to?

-The two main things I am looking forward to is meeting our Langmeil friends again and also to experience all the sensors of the pairing of the food and the wine.
+The first thing you should be looking forward to is the rare opportunity to meet several true experts in wine.
+Secondly, the chance to experience all the sensors of the pairing of the food and the wine.
 The combination of food, wine and friends makes up the very core of what we enjoy at home.
 It is one of the most simple things of life and yet the most memorable of times, listening and sharing stories or even just solving the problems of the world.